 If you work in the nonprofit sector, when you hear "business plan" you may think it doesn't apply to your work setting.
-But nonprofits and for-profits have a lot in common, including the need to use and develop resources wisely and plan for the future.
-Business plans in both the for-profit and nonprofit worlds provide a picture of an organization's current capacities and structure and serve as a resource to build a strategic plan for future development and sustainability.
+But nonprofits, just like for-profits, need to use their resources wisely and plan for the future.
+Business plans in both the for-profit and nonprofit worlds provide a picture of an organization's current capabilities and serve as a resource to build a strategic plan for future development and sustainability.

 Creating a Business Plan